 Make Your Smile Dazzle Again

 Are you tired of hiding your smile behind your hand or lurking in the backgrounds of photos?
 Are you feeling overwhelmed by the number of cosmetic dental flaws you’re facing and unsure of what to do next to accomplish your smile goals?
 Dr. Mariya Barnett, your cosmetic dentist in Dallas, would be happy to help you.
-With new, customized porcelain veneers, achieving the appearance of your dreams is easier than you’d think.
-Contact our dental office today to schedule your first consultation to learn more about porcelain veneers in Dallas, TX, or if you have any questions we can help you with.
+With new, customized dental veneers, achieving the appearance of your dreams is easier than you’d think.
+Contact our dental office today to schedule your first consultation to learn more about veneers in Dallas, TX, or if you have any questions we can help you with.

 Why Choose Mariya Barnett, DDS Family & Cosmetic Dentistry for Veneers?

 - Personalized to Blend in With Existing Teeth Exactly